Lightning Network: 7 "Aha!" moments to make it click

 This is how atomic payments are enabled: regardless of the number of intermediaries, either all HTLCs become spendable when the pre-image is publicly revealed, or none of them do.

 In practice broadcasting on the Bitcoin network isn’t efficient because it incurs fees.
 Instead, C can send the pre-image to B, thereby prooving it could redeem the HTLC if it wanted (by going on-chain).
-This is enough for B to get confortable and update the (B,C) channel balance, sending 100,000 satoshis to C.
+This is enough for B to get comfortable and update the (B,C) channel balance, sending 100,000 satoshis to C.

 Once B has updated the (B,C) channel balance, B can send the pre-image to A. For the same reason, A prefers to settle the HTLC off-chain and send 101,000 satoshis to B through the (A,B) channel.